 Elderly Users of Technology

-.
-They are exploring the all new world of gadgets and gizmos which is fast transforming their lives.
+Technology has opened a new window of opportunities and a new form of modern communication for senior citizens.
+They are exploring the all-new world of gadgets and gizmos which is fast transforming their lives.

-As per a report on new technologies by IBM, surveying 3,800 adults from six different countries, 65 per cent of “early adopters” of new technologies were adults aged 55-64 years.
+As per a report on new technologies by IBM, surveying 3,800 adults from six different countries, 65 percent of “early adopters” of new technologies were adults aged 55-64 years.

 The fact that senior citizens now form another target group has made even tech companies come up with products with an eye on the elderly group.

 Companies such as Fujitsu, iBall and Grand Tablet have come up with smartphones and tablets targeting elderly users.
 Service providers such as AT&T have come up with services and apps targeting grandpas and grandmas.

 Rediscovering New Life

 The senior citizens’ group has discovered the power of technology to aid them in developing new social contacts and connecting with communities.
 In today’s fast-paced world, elderly people have reached a stage where they need to rediscover themselves after retirement or social isolation or loneliness.

 It so happens that when children move out from their parents’ home and migrate to places in search of new pursuits, parents enter the phase when they spend their lives waiting for the next rendezvous with their children and grandchildren.
 Most of the time, they are not so keen to move out of their cozy environment for various reasons.
 This wait only affects their quality of life and their health.
 These trigger various kinds of illness causing both emotional and mental stress.

 Internet and social networking helps the senior citizens

 - Participate in the lives of their loved ones,